exosite-archive/hvac-reference-application/README.md

 ## Create Business

-To get started with this tutorial you will need to create an Exosite account.
+To get started with this tutorial, you will need to create an Exosite account.

 1. If you do not have an Exosite account, you can sign up here ([https://exosite.com/signup/](https://exosite.com/signup/)).